 Apple recently unveiled the latest iteration of its hugely popular iPhone SE, with a few small tweaks to the already successful formula.
 But are the improvements enough to warrant the small price increase (and to offset the aged design), or does an older flagship model offer a better balance of features and cost?

 To test this out, we compare the new iPhone SE to the iPhone 12.
-For a broader look at Apple’s range, check out our
+For a broader look at Apple’s range, check out our iPhone buying guide.

 Design & build quality

-iPhone SE (2022) Apple opted once more to use the tried-and-tested chassis that it’s been selling pretty much since the iPhone 6 that came out in 2014.
+On the iPhone SE (2022) Apple opted once more to use the tried-and-tested chassis that it’s been selling pretty much since the iPhone 6 that came out in 2014.
 So if you’ve seen an iPhone in the past eight years there’s a good chance you’ll recognise the aged design.

 On the front panel there’s a 4.7in LCD display bordered above and below by large bezels, the latter of which is the location of the Home button.